innovationOUtside/vce-generic-guide/x-tm351-unused.md

 The [`jupyterlab-contrib/jupyterlab-filesystem-access`](https://github.com/jupyterlab-contrib/jupyterlab-filesystem-access) extension adds local file system access to the JupyterLab environment (currently, Chrome browser only).

-This extension allows you to select a directory from your local filesytem (which is to say, the files on your own computer) and access that directory from within Jupyter environment *wherever that environment is actually hosted*, {numref}`jl_local_file_list`
+This extension allows you to select a directory from your local filesystem (which is to say, the files on your own computer) and access that directory from within Jupyter environment *wherever that environment is actually hosted*, {numref}`jl_local_file_list`

 ```{figure} md_assets/media/jl_local_file_list.png
 :name: jl_local_file_list